 Everything that you need to know about cruising on the Disney Cruise Line’s Disney Dream, including food, activities, shows, and more.

 Disclosure: Affiliate links within.
 Purchasing and/or clicking on some of the links in this post may result in a commission paid to us at no additional expense to you.
 I recently was able to take my sixth cruise on the Disney Dream as part of the Disney Social Media Moms Celebration.
 While I paid for the celebration, I received perks and discounts.
 I’ve paid in full for my other sailings on the ship.

 Staterooms on the Disney Dream

 Our family usually books an oceanview stateroom with verandah.
 Those offer a king bed as well as a set of bunk beds.
 There are a variety of room types on the Disney Dream, including concierge rooms, verandah rooms, oceanview staterooms (with one or two porthole windows but no verandah), and inside rooms (that offer a “magical” porthole).
 Connecting staterooms are also available for larger groups.

-Staterooms have a split bathroom (one room with sink and toilet and one room with shower/tub), a refrigerator, a closet, a safe, a hairdryer, and a television.
+Staterooms have a split bathroom (one room with a sink and toilet and one room with a shower/tub), a refrigerator, a closet, a safe, a hairdryer, and a television.
 Note that there are some rooms that only have one single bathroom.